The limit point in the Jante's law process has an absolutely continuous distribution: Introduction

 Let $X(0) = (X_1(0), \dots, X_N(0)) \in\mathcal{B}^N$ be a possibly random initial state.
 We will always assume that a.s.~the $N$ points of $X(0)$ are distinct.
-An informal description of each step of the Markov chain $X(t)$ is that a new point arrives, distributed uniformly in $\mathcal{B}$, so that now there are $N+1$ points, and then the point among these $N+1$ that is furthest from the new center of mass is thrown out, so that $N$ points remain.
+An informal description of each step of the Markov chain $X(t)$ is that amongst $N$ points present at time $t$, we choose the one that is furthest from the current centre of mass, and throw it out.
+After that, a new point arrives, distributed uniformly in $\mathcal{B}$, and replaces the thrown-out point, so that we have again $N$ points.

 Formally, let $\left(\zeta_t\right)_{t=1}^{\infty}$ be an i.i.d.\ sequence of random variables uniformly distributed on $\mathcal{B}$, denoted by $U(\mathcal{B})$, independent of the initial state $X(0)$.
-For each time $t=0, 1, 2,\dots$ in turn, let $j(t)$ be the index of the furthest point of $X(t)$ from $\mu(X(t))$, that is, $j(t)$ is defined by
+For each time $t=0, 1, 2,\dots$ in turn, let~$j_t$ be the index of the furthest point of $X(t)$ from $\mu(X(t))$, that is, $j_t$ is defined by

-in case of a tie, choose $j(t)$ uniformly at random among the tied indices\footnote{Any other way of breaking ties would also be acceptable, since a.s.~ties do not occur.}.
+in case of a tie, choose $j_t$ uniformly at random among the tied indices\footnote{Any other way of breaking ties would also be acceptable since a.s.~ties do not occur.}.
 Define $X(t+1)$ by